Souptik96/Earthquake-Analysis-and-Prediction/README.md

 ## Overview and Problem Statement
 This repository is dedicated to the analysis and prediction of earthquakes using a dataset that spans from 1990 to 2023.
 The primary objectives of this project are to explore the seismic activity data, gain insights, and develop predictive models to anticipate future earthquakes.

+The earthquakes dataset represents a fundamental information source for scientific research, public safety, and community awareness.
+We are to analyze historical data and build predictive models.
+This dataset can significantly contribute to mitigating seismic risks and protecting people and infrastructure from the consequences of earthquakes.

 ## Project Objectives and Approach
 The project will use Linear Regression.
 The model will be trained on the dataset and it's performance will be evaluated on a held-out test set.
 The best model will be deployed to production so that it can be used to predict future earthquakes.